How to use Raspberry Pi to monitor network? (Nagios)

 And maybe a warning and critical threshold with -w and -c

-Other options don’t seem relevant for me - Open the commands configuration file:
+Other options don’t seem relevant to me - Open the commands configuration file:

 sudo nano /usr/local/nagios/etc/objects/commands.cfg